caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

 As you can see above, the code for an indexer is essentially a property with one or more parameters; like a property, the `set` method also takes a `value` parameter.
 Indexers can have multiple parameters (like a multi-dimensional array), and the parameter(s) can be of any type.
-The most common parameter types are integers (for array-like data structures) or strings (for hash-table-like structures); other parameter types are equally legal but generally discouraged.
+The most common parameter types are integers (for array-like data structures) or strings (for hash-table-like structures).
+Traditionally other parameter types are equally legal but generally discouraged; since C# 8, if your type has an `int` indexer you will probably also want to provide `System.Index` and `System.Range` indexers so that calling code can use the `..` and unary `^` operators fully.

 Like properties, indexers can be defined in interfaces, and can be read-only, write-only and read-write.
 Like properties, since C# 6 read-only indexers can be expression-bodied (defined using `=>`) and since C# 7.0 any indexer can be expression-bodied, using the same syntax as for properties.
 Unlike properties, indexers cannot be `static`; because of this an indexer defined in an interface as `{ get; }` or `{ get; set; }` will need to be implmented in any implementing classes or structs like a property would have to be.